xiaofan2406/simple-react-starter-kit/README.md

 npm run dev
 ```

-- Build for production (build only, no server setup)
+- Build for production (build only, no server setup yet)
 ```
 npm run build
 ```